-Public School Lecture Demonstrations
+Free Public Schools Lecture Demonstrations

-At each school, Giordano and company dancers visit during a 50-minute all school assembly; therefore all students enrolled can be in attendance.
-The dancers of MCGD take their love of dance and technical proficiency to the schools and with the intention of making a lasting impression on the students.
+At each school, Giordano and company dancers visit during a 60-minute all school assembly; therefore all students enrolled can be in attendance.
+The dancers of MCGD take their love of dance and technical proficiency to the schools with the intention of making a lasting impression on the students.
 First, Giordano introduces the company and provides background information about what they are about to experience.
 We then present a 20-minute excerpt of MCGD repertoire.
-After the movement, Giordano, dancers, and school coordinator in attendance lead a 30-minute Q&A session in which we give a context to the work, take questions, provide answers, and discuss the creative process and dance as a means of expression with the students.
+After the movement, Giordano, dancers, and school coordinator in attendance lead a 40-minute Q&A interactive session in which we give a context to the work, take questions, provide answers, and discuss the creative process and dance as a means of expression with the students.
 Included in the discussion is a description of what Modern Dance, Contemporary Dance, and abstract movement is as well as the emotions conveyed through movement.

+P.S.
+142 in Lower Manhattan, December 15, 2017 at 4PM.
 Madiba Prep Middle School, 1014 Lafayette Ave, Brooklyn, December 19, 2017

 P.S.
 142 in Lower Manhattan, February 17, 2017.
 M.S.
 442 in Brooklyn, March 22, 2017.
 M.S.
 57 in Brooklyn, April 25, 2017.
 P.S.
 133 in Brooklyn, May 5, 2017 (2nd - 5th graders).
 P.S.
 133 in Brooklyn, May 5 2017 (Kindergarten- 1st grade